sll00/memlayer-proxy/README.md

 ## 🔌 Providers

-MemLayer works with all major LLM providers:
+Memlayer works with all major LLM providers:

 ### OpenAI
 ```python